codeclimate/codeclimate-rubocop/config/contents/gemspec/required_ruby_version.md

-Checks that `required_ruby_version` of gemspec is specified and equal to `TargetRubyVersion` of .rubocop.yml.
+Checks that `required_ruby_version` in a gemspec file is set to a valid value (non-blank) and matches `TargetRubyVersion` as set in RuboCop's configuration for the gem.

-Thereby, RuboCop to perform static analysis working on the version required by gemspec.
+This ensures that RuboCop is using the same Ruby version as the gem.

 ### Example:
     # When `TargetRubyVersion` of .rubocop.yml is `2.5`.